 Pro Tips

 - The exact nutrition values depend entirely on the ingredients you choose.
-Different brands may have different nutritional values and change their product over time.
+Different yogurt brands have varying nutritional values and continually update their products over time.

 - Greek yogurt works fine.
-But it will have a stronger yogurt flavor and need a touch of milk.
-It may vary by brand, but 1-2 tablespoons is the probable range.
+However, it will have a stronger yogurt flavor and may require a touch of milk or an additional amount of yogurt.
+It may vary by brand, but 1-2 tablespoons of milk is the probable range.

-- Store sealed at room temperature for 2-3 days, refrigerate for a week or freeze for 3 months.
+- Store sealed at room temperature for 2-3 days, refrigerate for a week, or freeze for 3 months.

 Your Own Private Notes